Interstate 35E (Minnesota): Later changes

 The 1965 bridge just north of Downtown Saint Paul carrying a daily traffic volume of 148,000 vehicles over Cayuga Street and the BNSF Railway line was rated by MnDOT as meeting minimum tolerable limits in 2006.
 Its superstructure and substructure were described as poor with advanced section loss, deterioration, spalling, or scour.
 As the fourth busiest bridge in the state, it was scrutinized following the collapse of the I-35W Mississippi River Bridge in nearby Minneapolis on August 1, 2007.
 The bridge was replaced in a construction project that finished in late 2016.

+Transit

+The majority of the I-35E corridor is served by Metro Transit and MVTA commuter buses.
+MVTA buses serve the corridor from St. Paul to the Blackhawk Park & Ride in Eagan and Metro Transit buses cover the corridor from St. Paul to the County Road 14 Park & Ride in Lino Lakes.

 Exit list

 Exit numbers and mileposts increase numerically from the south end, continuing the numbers used on I-35.